 Washington, D.C.
 20036-2213

-Manuscript length should range from twenty to twenty-five double-spaced pages (5,000 - 7,000 words), including introduction, text, conclusion, and footnotes.
+Manuscript length should range from twenty to twenty-five pages (5,000 to 7,000 words), including introduction, text, conclusion, tables, figure captions/legends, and footnotes.
 Please include subheadings to highlight substantive divisions within the article.
 The SAIS Review will rely on the author to verify facts within the text.
 On a separate sheet please include an author identification as you would like it to appear at the foot of the title page.
 Please supply an abstract of 100 or fewer words with your paper.
+Please format the manuscript as follows:

 If your manuscript were to be accepted for publication, it would be edited according to The Chicago Manual of Style, 15th edition, and Webster's New Twentieth Century Dictionary (Unabridged).
 The editorial process focuses on organization, flow, clarity, and consistency but also reviews grammar, punctuation, spelling, and style.
 The SAIS Review aims to strike a balance between varied levels of knowledge among the journal's readership.